Danelaw Years - 1: Legendary 'Leather Breeks' - Ragnar Lothbrok*, Viking Leader Above Others

 Guided by the belief that they would live into the hereafter, to feast with the Allfather after each day's fighting... until Ragnaroek

-Norse expansion across Europe from the 8th Century
+Norse expansion across Europe from the late 8th Century

 *'Lothbrok' is the original version of the modern name 'Ladbroke', the name of the chain of turf accountants in Britain's high streets